HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 8. What are the model's inputs and intended outputs?

-    * The inputs are house attribute information and the output is the predicted sale price.
+    * The inputs are house attribute information, and the output is the predicted sale price.

 9. What are the criteria for the performance goal of the predictions?